Safe Reinforcement Learning Using Black-Box Reachability Analysis: Introduction

 Objective-based methods encourage safety by penalizing constraint violations in the objective.
 This can be done by relating cumulative reward to the system's risk, such as the probability of visiting error states \cite{geibel2005risk}.
 In practice, this results in an RL agent attempting to minimize an empirical risk measure (that is, an approximation of the probability of entering a dangerous or undesired state).
 Similarly, one can penalize the probability of losing reward (by visiting an unsafe state) for a given action \cite{mihatsch2002risk}, in which case the agent minimizes temporal differences in the reward and thus also minimizes risk.
 Another approach is to restrict policies to be ergodic with high probability, meaning any state can eventually be reached from any other state \cite{moldovan2012safe}.
 This is a more general problem, which comes at a cost: feasible safe policies do not always exist, and the algorithms are far more complex.
 While these methods can make an agent prefer safe actions, they cannot guarantee safety during training or deployment.
 Another group of objective-based algorithms aims to modify the Markov Decision Process (MDP) that the RL agent tries to optimize.
 Some model safe optimization problems as maximizing an unknown expected reward function \cite{pmlr-v37-sui15}.
 However, they exploit regularity assumptions on the function wherein similar decisions are associated with similar rewards.
 They also assume the bandit setting, where decisions do not cause state transitions.

-Others utilize constrained MDPs to enforce safety \cite{altman1999constrained}.
-These can be broadly classified into two categories: Offline and Online.
-The offline approach \cite{achiam2017constrained,bharadhwaj2021conservative} collects the data first then does the optimization.
-These are quite conservative and also are hard to scale.
-Online methods \cite{BORKAR2005207,chow2017riskconstrained,bohez2019value} on the other hand couples both the data collection and optimization.
-However, they don't guarantee safety in training.
+Others utilize constrained MDPs \cite{altman1999constrained} to enforce safety in various RL settings, either online or offline.
+Online methods learn by coupling the iteration of numerical optimization algorithms (such as primal-dual gradient updates) with data collection \cite{BORKAR2005207,chow2017riskconstrained,tessler2018reward,bohez2019value}.
+These algorithms have also been studied in exploration-based settings \cite{ding2020provably,efroni2020explorationexploitation}.
+However, they provide no guarantees on safety during training.
+On the other hand, offline schemes separate optimization and data collection \cite{achiam2017constrained,bharadhwaj2021conservative}.
+They conservatively enforce safety constraints on every policy iteration but are more challenging to scale up.